utksi/Elstruct-Journal-Club/2024-09-12/README.md

 ---

 4. ### No more soggy cookies: The optimal cookie dunking time [\[Read\]](https://usustatesman.com/no-more-soggy-cookies-the-optimal-cookie-dunking-time/)
    Randy Hurd, Ben Roden and Tadd Truscott, The Utah Statesman

+   Abstract -
    We have all taken that terrifying risk with our chubby, cookie-laden fingers wedged into a glass of ice-cold milk, asking if we can wait just a little longer.
 We imagine that perfectly soaked, soft and flavorful cookie, while simultaneously overcome with the fear of what may result if we wait too long.
 To prevent this dunking-based anxiety, I have dedicated a lonely weekend to finding the optimal cooking dunking time.

 ---

 5. ### Recent and Upcoming Developments in Randomized Numerical Linear Algebra for Machine Learning [\[Read\]](https://arxiv.org/abs/2406.11151)
    Michał Dereziński, Michael W. Mahoney, arXiv:2406.11151 (2024)

    Abstract -